Pet Care Home

 • Water Movement: Moderate

-• Water Region: Top - The Common Hatchetfish will swim at the top of the aquarium.
-Notice how the mouth is at the top of the body.
+• Water Region: Top – The Common Hatchetfish will swim at the top of the aquarium where it feeds.
+Notice how its mouth is situated at the top of its body.

 Social Behaviors